roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-11 ****** byStoryTeller07© 'How does a mistress punish you, slave?' she asked, with the idea of finding out how she could be controlled.
+'How does a mistress punish you, slave?' she asked, with the idea of finding out how she could be controlled.
 It might be a clue as to how the woman became so submissive.

  'Your slave is spanked, mistress,' Jane grudgingly said.